resbaz/nectar-cloud-lessons/Lessons/Lesson_I/Lesson_I.md

 **Answer: B**

+(Once the machine is finally launched, point out the IP address in the dashboard)

+Every machine that is launched on the NeCTAR cloud is given an IP address.
+This is it’s location on the internet.

+NeCTAR unfortunately only have a small pool of IP address to use.

+So when you terminate your instance, the IP address is returned to the pool and allocated to the next machine that starts up.
+But like the transient file system, it is not lost during reboots.

+**Question 7**

+**Answer: B**

+Now knowing what's going on under the hood, you can understand why once you hit the "Launch" button there might be a delay before the machine runs - there's quite a lot going on.

-So we've explored the dashboard, learnt how to file a support request, and shared data with the world via the object store.
-Not bad for 45 minutes of effort!
+So we've explored the dashboard, learnt how to file a support request, and done a dive into the architecture of the cloud, and watched me launch a VM.
+Not bad for 30 minutes of effort!